 Most mobile phones today can now support dual SIM networks.
 This allows you to use two different networks at the same time.

-If you keep your current carrier’s SIM card and insert a new SIM card into your phone, you can make calls, text, or browse the Internet the way you want, even when you are abroad.
+If you keep your current carrier’s SIM card and insert a new SIM card into your phone, you can make calls, text, or browse the Internet the way you want, even when abroad.
 In general, the convenience that comes with dual SIM unlocked phones is unmatched.

 5. Get faster updates

-It may take some time for your chosen carrier to optimize the manufacturer’s software updates.
+It may take time for your chosen carrier to optimize the manufacturer’s software updates.
 This means it may take longer for your device to receive the necessary software updates.

 However, if you have an unlocked device, you can get faster updates directly from Google rather than relying solely on updates from the manufacturer.